ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 The coverage report includes different paths corresponding to the same package:

-* Name entries with the form: ``src.*.<repository_name>.<package_name>.*`` These corresponds to the unit test runs available in a package against its own source code
+* Name entries with the form: ``src.*.<repository_name>.<package_name>.*`` These correspond to the unit test runs available in a package against its own source code
 * Name entries with the form: ``build.<repository_name>.<package_name>.*`` These correspond to the unit test runs available in a package against its files generated at building or configuring time
 * Name entries with the form: ``install.<package_name>.*``